farnazashrafi/portfolio_project/README_domenico.md

 Introduction

 This project was supported by the Power BI software that gives a good help in the exploratory data analysis and visualization.
-The dataset for this competition, train, had also been used on
+The dataset for this competition, train, had also been used for diverse reports on kaggle.com.

 <!-- DATA PREPARATION -->
 ## Data preparation
-1) Task and Data description
+1) Data description
 * Type: consisting of a letter L, M, or H for low, medium and high as product quality variants.
 * air temperature [K]: generated using a random walk process later normalized to a standard deviation of 2 K around 300 K.
 * process temperature [K]: generated using a random walk process normalized to a standard deviation of 1 K, added to the air temperature plus 10 K.